bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 I've been noodling the Monty Hall Problem for years, but I've been doing it in my head, with my internal monologue, in English.
 Describing something algorithmic in English is not very efficient.
 Famously, [asking kids to describe the steps to making a peanut butter sandwich](https://www.today.com/parents/parents/teacher-pbj-sandwich-rcna203417) and watching the results of following those instructions literally is hilarious, and very very messy 🙂

 I wanted to express the game in code, so I had to be precise, and I had to think about **Monty's Options** at the second step.
-I had only ever thought about the game from **my point of view**, but to write the code, I had to break out of that very human tunnel vision and look at the big picture, and then it became so obvious I simply couldn't understand how I'd never seen it before.
+I had only ever thought about the game from **my point of view**, but to write the code, I needed to break out of that very human tunnel vision and look at the big picture, and when I did, it became so obvious I simply couldn't understand how I'd never seen it before!

+Remember, the strategy thing that I could not wrap my head around was how on earth the *always switch* strategy could possibly get you to winning two-out-of-three times, so let's focus purely on that strategy and look at the game as a whole, both from mine and Monty's points of view.

-My first choice is completely unconstrained; there are three doors, and I can pick any one of them.
-But when Monty has to open a door, his choices are actually surprisingly constrained — he can't open the door I've chosen, and he can't open the one with the car.
-So let's consider what that means for Monty when I guess right, and when I guess wrong.
+I go first, and my first choice is completely unconstrained; there are three doors, and I can pick any one of them.
+There is now a one-in-three chance I have the door with the car, and a two-in-three chance I have a door with a goat.

+Now it's Monty's turn, and his choices are actually surprisingly constrained — he can't open the door I've chosen, and he can't open the one with the car.
+So let's consider what that means for Monty when I guess right, and then when I guess wrong.

-When my first guess is correct, Monty can open either of the two doors I haven't picked because both have goats.
-Regardless of which one he chooses to open, I'll always lose if I switch, and win if I stick.
+When my first guess is correct, Monty can open either of the two doors I haven't picked because both have goats behind them.
+Regardless of which one Monty does choose to open, when I switch I'm always changing away from the correct door, so with the *always switch* strategy I **always lose if my first guess was correct**, i.e. I lose one-in-three-times.

 But what happens when my first guess is wrong?
-Monty can't choose the door I guessed, which has a goat, and he can't choose the door with the car, so he has no choice at all.
-There's only one door he can open, so the one he leaves closed **must** have the car.
-So, **if my first guess is wrong, I'm guaranteed to win the car if I switch!**
+That's twice as likely after all!
+Now, Monty can't choose the door I guessed, which has a goat, and he can't choose the door with the car, so actually, **he has no choice at all**, there's literally only one door he can open!
+What's more, he's literally just given the game away, because the door he was forced to leave closed **must** have the car.
+So, with the *always switch* strategy, when **my first guess is wrong, I'm guaranteed to win the car if I switch!**

-Since probabilities always add up to 1, if the chance my first guess is right is one in three (0.33), that means the chance my first guess is wrong is two in three (0.66 because 1-0.33 is 0.66), so **if I always choose to switch, I win two-thirds of the time!**
+Remember, I have a two-in-three chance of guessing wrong first time, so because this strategy guarantees the car every time my first guess is wrong, **the *always switch* strategy get me the car two-thirds of the time!**

 ## Hmmm … I Guess … But Really?

-OK, so before I even finished writing my script, let alone run it, I was already pretty sure I'd figured it out, but I still wanted to finish the script to be absolutely sure I really did actually understand it completely this time.
+OK, so before I even finished writing my script, let alone running it, I was already pretty sure I'd figured it out by simply writing the code, but I still wanted to finish the script to be absolutely sure I really did actually understand it completely this time 🙂

-If I actually understood the solution, then I should be able to prove three things:
+If I actually understand the problem, then the script should be able to prove three things:

 1. The strategy of never switching should be the worst, giving a success rate of one in three.
 2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one in two (as explained above)